ABOUT BELINDA O'DEA.

 Rather than analysing the past or teaching skills and tools, Gestalt Therapy works with what is immediately obvious and available to your awareness right now, in the body, in the emotions, in the quality of contact between us.
 From there we proceed in small steps, using experiments with new ways of being, in order to expand awareness and widen the range of choices available to you.

 Gestalt Therapy understands psychotherapy as healing through meeting.
 The nature and quality of human contact between therapist and client is not a vehicle for treatment.
 It is the treatment itself.
 This is why Gestalt Therapy is known as relational therapy.
+A humanistic approach.

 This is fundamentally different from cognitive or skills-based approaches where the therapist teaches tools, assigns homework or works to modify thinking patterns.
 Gestalt Therapy is relational, embodied and present-focused.
 We spend enough of our lives in our heads.
 This work brings you back into contact with the whole of your experience.